This content is viewable by Everyone

 - Avoid using your Personal Meeting ID (PMI) to host scheduled events.
 To protect your PMI, add the waiting room feature.

-- Note: Clinicians using Zoom for patient care may use their PMI and should already have a waiting room enabled to prevent unwanted guests.
+- NOTE: Clinicians using Zoom for patient care may use their PMI and should already have a waiting room enabled to prevent unwanted guests.
 See https://telehealth.ucsf.edu/faqs#security for more information and training on conducting video visits with patients.

 - Don’t publish a public link to your event on the web or social media.